ducin-public/softix-api/README.md

 - `t` / `tenantRequired` (*boolean*) - determines whether the `TenantID` header will be required for most resources (see [Tenants](#Tenants)).
 By default, this API is more permissive (header not required).

+- `jwtAuth` - (*boolean*) - determines whether JWT authentication is required or not, default: false

 # manual

  * see [`json-server`](https://github.com/typicode/json-server) docs for standard commands